pytorch/tensordict/CONTRIBUTING.md

 ```
 pre-commit run --all-files
 ```
-from within the torchrl cloned directory.
+from within the tensordict cloned directory.

 You can also install [pre-commit hooks](https://pre-commit.com/) (using `pre-commit install` ).
 You can disable the check by appending `-n` to your commit command: `git commit -m <commit message> -n`